Have you ever heard the term ‘busy as a bee?’

 11. Bees Are Like A Day At The Spa

 The first time I got into bees I was petrified.
 I was afraid of being stung.
-And it was terrible for the first five minutes or less.
-But then, I began hearing their humming sound.
+And it was terrible for the first 5 minutes or less.
+However, then, I began hearing their humming sound.
 Then they started bouncing up against my veil and landing on my bee suit.

 It was then that those little creatures captured my heart.

 I was stunned that they weren’t aggressive.
 It was quite the opposite.
 They were very curious (which is why they bump your veil.)

 They just wanted to figure out who I was.
 It was then I realized how relaxing working with bees can be.